 In recent history, grocery shelves have been flooded by so-called “natural” food items.
-These meet the growing demand of healthier eating habits among consumers.
-With the developments in science we now know the impact on how what we eat impacts our bodies.
+These meet the growing demand for healthier eating habits among consumers.
+With the developments in science, we now know the impact on how what we eat impacts our bodies.
 There are now more people than ever who are conscious about their diet.

 One such product which seems ubiquitous these days is Organic Wheat Flour or Certified Organic Wheat Flours, depending on where they come from.
 These flours are made without pesticides or chemical fertilizers.
 To find out if organic flour is better than conventional flour we need to look at the differences.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!